Case study

 STM32L496, FreeRTOS, CAN communication, BMS firmware, telemetry, OpenProject.

-I served as Electronics Division Manager for UniBo Motorsport Formula SAE Hybrid from September 2024 to June 2025, while also contributing as an Embedded Software Engineer from March 2024 to March 2026.
-The role combined task planning, integration follow-up, and hands-on vehicle electronics work.
+From September 2024 to June 2025, I was the Electronics Division Manager for UniBo Motorsport Formula SAE Hybrid.
+Alongside that role, I worked as an Embedded Software Engineer from March 2024 to March 2026.
+I planned tasks, followed integration work and worked directly on the vehicle electronics.

 Leadership map